 As used in this chapter, the following terms shall have the meaning indicated:

-Agricultural Data Statement - An identification of Farm Operations within an agricultural district located within 500 feet of the boundary of property upon which a subdivision is proposed, as provided in § 305-A of the Agriculture and Markets Law.
+Agricultural Data Statement - An identification of Farm Operations within an agricultural district located within 500 feet of the boundary of property upon which an action requiring municipal review and approval by the planning board, zoning board of appeals or town board pursuant to article sixteen of the Town Law is proposed, including applications for special use permit, site plan approval, use variance, or subdivision approval, as provided in § 305-A of the Agriculture and Markets Law.
 An Agricultural Data Statement shall include the following information: the name and address of the applicant; a description of the proposed project and its location; the name and address of any owner of land within the agricultural district, which land contains Farm Operations and is located within 500 feet of the boundary of the property upon which the project is proposed; and a Tax Map or other map showing the site of the proposed project relative to the location of Farm Operations identified in the Agricultural Data Statement.

 Agricultural District - A parcel of land which has received such designation under the requirements of agricultural district legislation of New York, Article 25-AA, Agricultural Districts, of the New York Agriculture and Markets Law.